bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2018-07-10-newsletter.md

 - [**Blind Signatures in Sciptless Scripts**][blind signatures video] -
-  [Jonas Nick][jonas] spoke about using Schnorr signatures as the basis of doing blind coinswaps (where a server cannot link coins) or exchanging 'ecash tokens' on Bitcoin or lightning, amongst other things.
+  [Jonas Nick][jonas] spoke about using Schnorr signatures as the basis of doing blind coinswaps (where a server cannot link coins) or exchanging 'ecash tokens' on Bitcoin or Lightning, among other things.
 This talk presents leading edge thinking about what's possible with scriptless scripts and the ideas presented are quite a long way from being implementable on Bitcoin.
 However, it is interesting to see some of the new applications